 We propose to end TBTF through four steps.

 In Step 1, we propose significantly increasing the minimum capital requirements for covered banks.
-The capital requirement would be 23.5 percent on a risk-weighted basis.
+The equity capital requirement would be 23.5 percent of risk-weighted assets.
 New covered banks that come into existence due to mergers, acquisitions, or the formation of a new holding company will be subject to the requirements upon completion of the corporate action.
 The Minneapolis Plan will index the $250 billion in assets threshold that defines covered banks to nominal GDP so that it continues to target relatively large banks in the future.
-Covered banks will have five years post plan implementation before they must comply with this requirement.
+Covered banks will have five years post-Plan implementation before they must comply with this requirement.

-In Step 2, the Minneapolis Plan will force these banks to cease being systemically important—as judged by the Treasury Secretary —or face the SRC—bringing their total capital up to a maximum of 38 percent over time.
+In Step 2, the Minneapolis Plan will force these banks to either cease being systemically important—as judged by the Treasury Secretary—or face the SRC, bringing their total equity capital up to a maximum of 38 percent over time.
 This process will also start five years after enactment of the proposal.

-In Step 3, the Minneapolis Plan will impose a tax on the borrowings of shadow banks with assets over $50 billion.
-All of the non-systemic shadow banks—shadow banks are defined more specifically in Section 3—will face a tax rate of 1.2 percent of borrowings outstanding.
+In Step 3, the Minneapolis Plan will impose a tax on the borrowings of shadow banks7 with assets over $50 billion.
+Shadow banks that are not systemically important will face a tax rate of 1.2 percent of borrowings outstanding.
 The shadow banks that remain systemically important will face a tax rate of 2.2 percent.
-The plan will also index the $50 billion threshold to nominal GDP.
-This aspect of the plan will go into effect five years after enactment.
+The Plan will also index the $50 billion threshold to nominal GDP.
+This aspect of the Plan will go into effect five years after enactment.

-In this section, we provide more details on our proposal.8 In Section 2.2, we define the nature of the TBTF problem more precisely and explain why this problem remains so important even after the government has enacted reforms to try to address it.
-We also explain the similarities and differences between our proposal and other potential transformative options to end TBTF.
-Finally, we discuss what our proposal means for other banking supervision and regulation policies, particularly with regard to community banks, but also with regard to current reforms aimed at ending TBTF.
+In Section 2.1, we provide more details on our proposal.8 In Section 2.2, we define the nature of the TBTF problem more precisely and explain why this problem remains so important even after the U.S. government has enacted reforms to try to address it.
+Section 2.3 explains the similarities and differences between our proposal and other potential transformative options to end TBTF.
+Finally, in Section 2.4, we discuss what our proposal means for other banking supervision and regulation policies, particularly with regard to community banks, but also with regard to current reforms aimed at ending TBTF.
 Key specifics and methodologies used in this section are spelled out in Sections 3 and 4.

-The material in this section and throughout the proposal reflects the product of a year-long effort that included a public, broad review of a wide variety of ideas to end TBTF.
-The appendix discusses this process and summarizes lessons learned and key points made over the course of our TBTF initiative.
+The material in this section and throughout the proposal reflects the product of a two-year effort that included a broad public review of a wide variety of ideas to end TBTF.
+Appendix B discusses this process and summarizes lessons learned and key points made over the course of our Ending TBTF initiative.

 2.1 The Minneapolis Plan to End TBTF

-Our plan to end TBTF has four steps as just discussed.
-We provide a summary of key features of each aspect of our plan in this section.
-We first offer two ways of understanding the totality of the plan.
+In this section, we summarize the key features of each aspect of our Plan.
+We first offer two ways of understanding the totality of the Plan.

 The first way focuses on the treatment of banks and is captured visually in Figure 1.
 The treatment that banks face under the Minneapolis Plan varies by two factors: asset size and systemic risk.
-The larger the banks are, the more onerous the capital and regulatory regime they will face.
+The larger a bank is, the more onerous the capital and regulatory regime it will face.
 Banks that are systemically risky face a more onerous capital regime than banks that are not.
 Naturally, firms that are both large and systemically important face the highest capital requirements, while small community banks face the least costly regime, consistent with the risks they pose.

 Size intersects with systemic risk to make the final determination of capital and other requirements that the banks face.
-The Treasury Secretary will have to certify under our proposal when banks are not systemically important.
-Under our proposal, the Treasury will have to review the systemic risk of covered banks but can, at its discretion, identify banks with fewer assets as remaining systemically important.
-We assume that community banks will face the appropriate risk-focused level of capital and other regulations, while banks between $10 billion and $250 billion in assets will continue to face the current regime.
+Under our proposal, the Treasury Secretary will have to certify when banks are not systemically important.
+The Treasury Secretary will have to review the systemic risk of covered banks but can, at the Secretary’s discretion, identify banks with fewer assets as remaining systemically important.
+Our Plan’s default position is that community banks will face an appropriate risk-focused level of capital and other regulations, while banks between $10 billion and $250 billion in assets will continue to face the current regime.
 But it is possible that the Treasury Secretary will deem a relatively larger but not covered bank, with assets greater than $10 billion but less than $250 billion, as remaining systemically important.

 It is less clear a priori if banks with assets greater than $250 billion will be designated by the Treasury Secretary as not systemically important.
-Banks with assets greater than $250 billion that are designated as not systemically important will face a minimum equity requirement of 23.5 percent.
-Banks that do not receive that designation will face an increasing systemic risk charge until it reaches a maximum of 38 percent.
+Banks with assets greater than $250 billion that are designated as not systemically important will face a minimum equity capital requirement of 23.5 percent.
+Banks that do not receive that designation will face an increasing SRC until they reach a maximum equity capital requirement of 38 percent.

-A second general description focuses on the relationship between the two capital levels the Minneapolis Plan imposes on banks.
-Our plan has a minimum capital requirement (Step 1) and a higher Systemic Risk Charge level of capital (Step 2).
+A second way to understand the Minneapolis Plan focuses on the relationship between the two capital levels the Minneapolis Plan imposes on banks.
+Our Plan has a minimum capital requirement (Step 1) and a higher SRC level of capital (Step 2).
 The minimum capital requirement applies to banks that the Treasury Secretary certifies do not pose systemic risk.
 The higher capital level applies to banks that continue to pose systemic risk.
-Banks that are only subject to Step 1 will no longer be systemic because many will have responded to the threat of the higher capital standards of Step 2 by de-risking themselves so that they are not TBTF and can earn the Treasury’s certification.
+Banks that are only subject to Step 1 will no longer be systemically important because many will have responded to the threat of the higher capital standards of Step 2 by lowering their own risk so that they can earn the Treasury Secretary’s certification.
 They will do this by shedding assets and restructuring their business lines so that their failure cannot inflict systemic harm on the banking sector.
-But the potential for an individual bank to trigger systemic damage is not merely a function of that individual bank’s assets and liabilities; it is also a function of the strength and capital position of the rest of the banking sector.
-For example, if an individual $250 billion bank failed when all other $250 billion-plus banks had at least 23.5 percent capital, we believe that failure would likely not pose a systemic risk.
+But the potential for an individual bank to trigger systemic damage is not merely a function of that individual bank’s assets and liabilities.
+It is also a function of the strength and capital position of the rest of the banking sector.
+For example, if an individual $250 billion-plus bank failed when all other $250 billion-plus banks had at least 23.5 percent capital, we believe that failure would likely not pose a systemic risk.
 However, if that individual $250 billion bank failed when all other large banks were lightly capitalized, that failure could pose a systemic risk.
 Hence, the minimum 23.5 percent capital requirement for all large banks is essential to enabling individual firms to make themselves no longer TBTF.
 The higher level of capital is needed for the banks that continue to pose systemic risk to get their chance of failure down to minimal levels.

-- Under current proposals, long-term debt counts toward measures of total loss-absorbing capacity (TLAC).
+- Under current Federal Reserve-issued rules, long-term debt counts toward measures of total loss-absorbing capacity (TLAC).
 We do not believe long-term debt will actually absorb losses in a time of market stress.
-We believe the historical evidence is consistent with only bank equity holders absorbing losses.
-In contrast, there is little historical domestic evidence to support the notion that bank debt holders will absorb losses.
+Historical evidence shows that only bank equity holders absorb losses.
+In contrast, there is little U.S. evidence to support the notion that bank debt holders will absorb losses.
 There would be tremendous downside to taxpayers if the government counted on debt holders to absorb bank losses and they did not.

 - The 23.5 percent figure will apply to covered banks.

-- The proposal also does not vary the minimum level of equity by bank or over time.
-This approach does have the downside of potentially treating banks with varying levels of systemic risk the same in terms of equity requirements.
-However, we prefer a less-complex capital regime.
-Our benefit and cost analysis leads us to conclude that 23.5 percent as the right minimum level of capital that all covered banks should maintain.
+- The proposal also does not vary the minimum level of equity capital by bank or over time.
+This approach does have a potential downside of imposing similar capital requirements on banks with different levels of systemic risk.
+Despite this downside, we prefer a less-complex capital regime.
+Our benefit and cost analysis leads us to conclude that 23.5 percent is the right minimum level of capital that all covered banks should maintain.

-- The 23.5 percent figure is a risk-weighted capital level.
+- The 23.5 percent capital level is measured as a share of risk-weighted assets.
 The equivalent leverage ratio is 15 percent of total assets as discussed in Appendix A.

 - We chose this level of minimum capital based on a benefit and cost analysis and by referencing current proposals.

 - We detail our methodology in Sections 3 and 4.
 In summary, we consider the benefit of higher capital to be its ability to reduce the likelihood of a banking crisis.
 We look at historical data on banking crises to calculate how a change in the capital level of banks would reduce the chance of a country having a crisis and requiring government interventions like liquidity support, restructuring, asset purchases, deposit freezes, or other guarantees.
 We consider such actions to constitute bailouts.
-Note that there is a one-to-one relationship between calling an event a banking crisis and having a bank bailout in the data we review.
+In the historical data we review, there is a one-to-one relationship between calling an event a banking crisis and having a bank bailout.

-- The cost of higher capital is measured as the reduction in GDP that occurs because the cost of lending goes up, and thus less lending occurs.
-Here, we follow the general methodology of the regulatory community and apply it using one of the Federal Reserve Board’s models of the U.S. economy.
+- The cost of higher capital is measured as the reduction in GDP that occurs because the cost of lending goes up and, thus, less lending occurs.
+Here, we follow the general methodology of the regulatory community and apply it using one of the Federal Reserve Board of Governors’s models of the U.S. economy.